micmejia/bible-dump/AMPC/Exodus/Exod 40.md

-And you shall [^a]set the laver between the Tent of Meeting and the altar and put water in it.
+And you shall set the laver between the Tent of Meeting and the altar and put water in it.